 The flu shot is not a live vaccine, so it is impossible to contract influenza from a flu shot.
-In some patients the flu shot can cause mild body aches and a low-grade fever, which is simply the immune system’s normal response to being exposed to the inactive viral particles in the vaccine.
+In some patients, the flu shot can cause mild body aches and a low-grade fever, which is simply the immune system’s normal response to being exposed to the inactive viral particles in the vaccine.

-Also, some people do go on to develop influenza after they’ve gotten a flu shot because the flu shot doesn’t protect against all strains of the flu.
+Influenza can sometimes be prevented by getting the flu shot.
+Some people do go on to develop influenza after they’ve gotten a flu shot because the flu shot doesn’t protect against all strains of the flu.
 Each year’s flu shot contains only four out of more than 100 possible strains of influenza.

 2. If I’m healthy, I don’t need to get one.

-It’s true that young children, elderly people, pregnant women and people with pre-existing conditions are most vulnerable to flu complications.
+It’s true that young children, elderly people, pregnant women, and people with pre-existing conditions are most vulnerable to flu complications.
 However, there are two reasons why healthy people should get a flu shot.

-The first reason is because healthy people can be carriers of the flu.
+The first reason is that healthy people can be carriers of the flu.
 This means that even if you have no symptoms of the flu and your immune system is healthy enough to ward off the virus, you can transmit the virus to more susceptible people without knowing it.
 To protect the vulnerable people in your life, it’s highly recommended to get a flu shot every year.

-The second reason to get a flu shot is that even if you’re not in a high-risk group, you can still develop life-threatening complications from influenza, including dehydration, sepsis, pneumonia and respiratory failure.
+The second reason to get a flu shot is that even if you’re not in a high-risk group, you can still develop life-threatening complications from influenza, including dehydration, sepsis, pneumonia, and respiratory failure.